aspnet/AzureSignalR-samples/tutorials/chat-room-service.md

 ## Create a SignalR Service

-> [TODO] The screenshots below are based on dogfooding environment.
-To be replaced with production screenshots later.

 First let's create a SignalR service on Azure.

-1. Open Azure portal, click "Create a resource" and find "SignalR Service".
+1. Open Azure portal, click "Create a resource" and find "SignalR Service" in "Web + Mobile".

    ![signalr-1](images/signalr-1.png)